 7. Thou shalt not forget that you're running a business

 You forget to invoice.
 You're rubbish at chasing payments.
 You are way over-generous when clients want extra things for free.
-Let's be honest – this is a business you're running, not a charity.
+It's a business you're running, not a charity.
 It's time you treated it that way.